 Safety for the traveling public, including safety and protection for highway workers, is priority number one for Caltrans.

 The following safety features are included in the construction of this project

 - Construction work zone speed limit reduction to 55 MPH

 - Advanced warning traffic signs

-- Reinforced concrete barrier that separates traffic from roadway workers and equipment
+- A reinforced concrete barrier that separates traffic from roadway workers and equipment

 - California Highway Patrol and freeway service patrol, i.e., tow service to monitor the work zone daily

 As of March 2023, on-call Tow Truck Service (619) 478-5616